 „Skills for Life - Orientation Toolbox for Life Design“ is an Erasmus+ strategic partnership in the field of vocational education initiated within the European StartNet network and lead by the Goethe-Institut.

-The project aims to empower educators to provide early orientation and Life Design Skills to young people between 13 and 14 years.
+The project empowers educators to provide early orientation and Life Design Skills to young people between 13 and 14 years.
 The project consortium consists of the Goethe-Institut (DE), Aliseo Liguria (IT), Scoala de Valori (RO), Tracé Brussel (BE), the City of Mannheim (DE), as well as the BIBB - German Federal Institute for Vocational Education and Training (DE) as an associated partner.
 Between October 2020 and March 2023, an ‘Orientation Toolbox for Life Design’ will be designed.
 It consists of:

 - An on-line self-evaluation tool to help students discover their strengths, weaknesses, priorities, interests and personality types, as well as to start considering how these may relate to different professional profiles; A board game, available both offline and on-line, to help students match their own characteristics and those of different job profiles and economic sectors in a playful way;